 - I like being able to perform a service or procedure and being able to see almost immediate results and I like for my patients to be able to see that as well.

 If you couldn’t be a plastic surgeon, what would you be?

 - High School Math Teacher or an Organist

 What three words best describe you?

-Caring, Detail Oriented and personable or if you ask his staff he’s a smarty pants in the front row.
+- Caring, detail oriented and personable or if you ask the team, the smarty-pants in the front row.